Taking Action Safety Talk

 - Stopping work to take the time to make a work task safe before proceeding

-- Taking ownership of a problem and seeing it through that it gets corrected
+- Taking ownership of a problem and seeing it through so that it gets corrected

 - Communicating hazards or mitigation actions to coworkers